vsergeev/btckeygenie/README.md

 ==============

-gobtcaddr is a standalone Bitcoin address generator written in Go. gobtcaddr generates an ECDSA secp256k1 keypair, prints the public key in Bitcoin Address format, and prints the private key in Wallet Import Format.
+gobtcaddr is a standalone Bitcoin address generator written in Go. gobtcaddr generates an ECDSA secp256k1 keypair, dumps the public key in compressed and uncompressed Bitcoin address, hexadecimal, and base64 formats, and dumps the private key in Wallet Import Format (WIF), Wallet Import Format Compressed (WIFC), hexadecimal, and base64 formats.

-gobtcaddr includes a lightweight package "btckey" to easily generate keypairs, and convert them to Bitcoin Address format and Wallet Import Format.
+gobtcaddr includes a lightweight package called btckey to easily generate keypairs, and convert them between compressed and uncompressed varieties of Bitcoin Address, Wallet Import Format, and raw bytes.

+See documentation on btckey here: https://godoc.org/github.com/vsergeev/gobtcaddr/btckey

 gobtcaddr is MIT licensed.
 See the provided LICENSE file.